GENI-NSF/geni-tools/README-stitching.txt

  for the ExoSM.

 Other options you should not need to use:
- - `--fakeModeDir <directory>`: When supplied, does not make any actual reservations at aggregates.
-For testing only.
- - `--scsURL <url>`: URL at which the Stitching Computation Service runs.
-Use the default.
+ - `--fileDir`: Save _all_ files to this directory, and not the usual directory used by stitcher (`/tmp`, CWD or `~`).
+ This allows multiple stitcher instances to be run in parallel.
+ - `--logoutput` to change the name of the stitcher logging file (default is `stitcher.log`).
+ - `--logFileCount` to change the number of backup stitcher log files to keep (default is 5).
  - `--ionRetryIntervalSecs <# seconds>`: # of seconds to sleep between reservation attempts at ION or another DCN based aggregate.
 Default is 600 (10 minutes), to allow routers to reset.
  - `--ionStatusIntervalSecs <# seconds>`: # of seconds to sleep between sliverstatus calls at ION or another DCN based aggregate.
 Default is 30 (seconds).
+ - `--scsURL <url>`: URL at which the Stitching Computation Service runs.
+Use the default.
  - `--noReservation`: Do not try to reserve at aggregates; instead, just save the expanded request RSpec.
+ - `--fakeModeDir <directory>`: When supplied, does not make any actual reservations at aggregates.
+For testing only.
  - `--savedSCSResults`: Use the specified JSON file of saved results from calling the SCS, instead of actually calling the SCS.
- - `--fileDir`: Save _all_ files to this directory, and not the usual directory used by stitcher (`/tmp`, CWD or `~`).
- This allows multiple stitcher instances to be run in parallel.
  - `--logconfig` to use a non standard logging configuration.
-Stitcher expects one StreamHandler for the console.
+Stitcher expects one `StreamHandler` for the console.
 Default configuration is in `gcf\stitcher_logging.conf`.
- - `--logoutput` to change the name of the stitcher logging file (default is `stitcher.log`).
- - `--logFileCount` to change the number of backup stitcher log files to keep (default is 5).

 == Tips and Details ==